The Prophetic Theology of James Luther Adams

 Adams, “Prophetic Theology: Interrupting the Meeting,” An Examined Faith, op. cit., pp. 145ff

 Adams, “Taking Time Seriously,” Prophethood, op., cit., p.
-41. Paul Tillich also notes that Barth’s “dialectical theology” is not truly dialectical in the “Author’s Introduction” to The Protestant Era, p. xiii.
+41. Paul Tillich also notes that Barth’s “dialectical theology” is not truly dialectical in the “Author’s Introduction” to The Protestant Era, op. cit., p. xiii.
 Here Tillich clarifies what may seem abstruse: “The task of theology is mediation . . . namely, between the mystery, which is theos and the understanding, which is logos. . . .
 One of the methods of mediation in theology is called ‘dialectical.’
 Dialectics is the way of seeking for truth by talking with others from different points of view, through ‘Yes’ and ‘No,’ until a ‘Yes’ has been reached which has been hardened in the fire of many ‘No’s’ and which unites the elements of truth promoted in the discussion.”
 Just this discussion is what dogmatists refuse to engage, according to Tillich and Adams.

 Adams, “The Existential Thesis,” An Examined Faith, op. cit., pp. 172ff.

-Adams discusses Tillich’s relation to Boehme and Schelling in the development of an “existential dialectic”—a dialogue rooted not in the contestation of ideas but in contest of historical realities; see Adams, “Postscript,” The Protestant Era, op. cit., pp.304f.
+Adams discusses Tillich’s relation to Boehme and Schelling in the development of an “existential dialectic”—a dialogue rooted not in the contest of ideas but in context of historical realities; see Adams, “Postscript,” The Protestant Era, op. cit., pp.304f.
 Schelling’s The Ages of the World and Of Human Freedom, and Boehme’s Six Theosophic Points, ed.
 Nicholas Berdyaev, are discussed in relation to passages in Tillich, The Theology of Culture and The Courage to Be, in George K. Beach, “An Inquiry into Dialectical Thought in the Ethics of Paul Tillich” (Th.
 M. thesis, Harvard Divinity School, 1964), written under the direction of James Luther Adams.

 Adams, “Prophetic Theology: Interrupting the Meeting,” An Examined Faith, op. cit.,